tup916/Summer-2015-Pivot-Algorithm/README.md

 3. Use better comments
 In this project, I have mostly used comments as separators, which is nice, but when I went back to see what the code is about, they were not very helpful.
 I wish I had a detailed header with comments that follows a specific format, such as the one below:

-// function Name
+  // function name
   // Brief explanation of what it does.
   // Precondition:
   // Returns:
   // Postcondition:

 4. Tests
 I wish I had created unit tests for for each of the major functions do.
 Directly aiming for getting the entire system to work is a bad idea.
 There should be unit tests as well as integration tests.